 Do Sugar Gliders Need A Friend

 Sugar gliders have a strong need for socialization and bonding, which is a vital part of their behavioral needs.
 They communicate with each other through sounds, scents, and body language.
 Through social grooming, they reinforce social bonds, maintain hygiene, and show affection towards one another.
 Without a companion, sugar gliders may become lonely, stressed, and even depressed.

-See also What Do Sugar Gliders Need In Their Cage
+See also How Many Teeth Do Sugar Gliders Have

+Do Sugar Gliders Need A Friend